 Who can receive Music Therapy?

-Individuals of all ages (infants, children, adolescents, adults and the elderly) with mental health needs, developmental and learning disabilities, Alzheimer’s disease and other aging related conditions, substance abuse problems, brain injuries, physical disabilities, and acute and chronic pain, including mothers in labor can benefit from music therapy.
-Meli Music provides exceptional music therapy services for children and adults with developmental and neurological challenges throughout Los Angeles County.
+Individuals of all ages (infants, children, adolescents, adults and the elderly) can benefit from Music Therapy.
+Most commonly we see individuals with mental health needs, developmental and learning disabilities, Alzheimer’s disease (and other aging related conditions), substance abuse problems, brain injuries, physical disabilities, acute and chronic pain (including mothers in labor) and for wellness.
+Meli Music provides exceptional music therapy services for children, adolescents and adults throughout Los Angeles and Cook (Chicago) Counties.
 Click here for more detailed information.

 Music Therapy Sessions